Japanese spurdog

 The Japanese spurdog (Squalus japonicus) is a dogfish, a member of the family Squalidae.
 It is found in the western Pacific Ocean – southeastern Japan and the East China Sea, including the Republic of Korea, the Philippines, and the Arafura Sea.
+It occurs in temperate and tropical waters along the continental shelf and slopes and primarily feeds on teleost fish and squid.
+It is caught as bycatch in commercial fishing, which has caused populations to decline.